Jeremy C. Stein: Career

-After serving a one-year internship at Goldman Sachs Group Inc., he became an assistant professor of finance at the Harvard Business School from 1987-1990, and finance faculty of MIT’s Sloan School of Management for ten years after that.
+After serving a one-year internship at Goldman Sachs Group Inc., he became an assistant professor of finance at the Harvard Business School from 1987 to 1990, and finance faculty of MIT's Sloan School of Management for ten years after that.
 Stein rejoined Harvard in 2000.

 Stein received the Fama-DFA Prize, which is an annual prize given to authors with the best capital markets and asset pricing research papers published in the Journal of Financial Economics for 2002.

-He designed quantitative asset-management strategies for Guggenheim Partners from 2005 to 2007, was also a senior adviser to the Treasury secretary and was on the staff at the National Economic Council in 2009.
+He was also a senior adviser to the Treasury secretary and was on the staff at the National Economic Council in 2009.

 Federal Reserve Board

 On December 27, 2011, President Barack Obama announced that he planned to nominate Stein to fill one of the two vacancies on the seven-member Federal Reserve Board.
 Stein's nomination was filibustered by Republicans in the United States Senate.
 On May 15, 2012, Senate Majority Leader Harry Reid motioned to invoke cloture and break the filibuster on both the nominations of Stein and of Powell.
 On May 17, 2012, a Senate floor vote was held on Stein's nomination with a required 60-vote threshold for confirmation.
-Senators voted 70-24 to confirm Stein.
+Senators voted 70–24 to confirm Stein.

 On April 3, 2014, Stein announced that he would resign his position at the Federal Reserve and return to Harvard in May.

-After the Fed

-In addition to the post at Harvard, in March 2015, Stein began working as a consultant for hedge fund BlueMountain Capital.